-945 Then said Jesus unto the twelve, Will ye also go away?
+952 Then said Jesus unto the twelve, Will ye also go away?
 Then Simon Peter answered him, Lord, to whom shall we go? thou hast the words of eternal life.
 And we believe and are sure that thou art that Christ, the Son of the living God. - John 6:67-69

-946 The cup of blessing which we bless, is it not the communion of the blood of Christ?
+$^{^{953}}$ The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ?
 For we being many are one bread, and one body: for we are all partakers of that one bread. - 1 Corinthians 10:16-17

-20:7,947 the Greek word translated as "preached" in the KJV there is διαλέγομαι/ "dee-al-eg'-om-ahee," which literally means "to converse with someone," or "to argue or discuss something with someone," as is also made clear by the way the KJV translated this word as "disputing" in Acts 19:8.948 Still, this isn't to say that the occasional lesson or presentation isn't helpful, and there are plenty of great messages preached at our various conferences, but it wasn't why the original members of the body of Christ were gathering together in the first century.949
+20:7,954 the Greek word translated as "preached" in the KJV there is διαλέγομαι/ "dee-al-eg'-om-ahee," which literally means "to converse with someone," or "to argue or discuss something with someone," as is also made clear by the way the KJV translated this word as "disputing" in Acts 19:8.955 Still, this isn't to say that the occasional lesson or presentation isn't helpful, and there are plenty of great messages preached at our various conferences, but it wasn't why the original members of the body of Christ were gathering together in the first century.956

-Just remember that church buildings and the current structure of the Institutional Church's weekend "services" didn't exist until some time later (in fact, the Greek word translated as "church" in the Bible $-\dot\epsilon\kappa\kappa\lambda\eta\sigma(\alpha)$ "ek-klay-see'-ah" - simply refers to a "group" or "assembly" of people; it never referred to a building in the Bible).
+Just remember that church buildings and the current structure of the Institutional Church's weekend "services" didn't exist until some time later (in fact, the word "church" is translated from the Greek ἐκκλησία/"ek-klay-see'-ah," which is why it's sometimes also transliterated as "ecclesia" in certain Bible versions, and which is a word that simply refers to a "group" or "assembly" of people, by the way; it never referred to a building in the Bible).
 To be fair, though, it's not the buildings themselves that are the real problem; it's the "organization" and lack of real, spontaneous, Spirit-led fellowship, not to mention theological and spiritual dialogue between members.
 Yes, you will almost certainly hear the word "fellowship" in most traditional church meetings, but you also almost as certainly won't experience much (if any) there, despite how much so many pastors seem to love the word (it's hard to fellowship with the back of someone's head while sitting in pews listening to a sermon).
-But you can technically meet in a home and still be an Institutional Church, or rent a room in a building other than a home and be a relational, open church (as church gatherings that follow the pattern of the first
+But you can technically meet in a home and still be an Institutional Church, or rent a room in a building other than a home and be a relational, open church (as church gatherings that follow the pattern of the first assemblies